naver/ngrinder/README.md

 Road Map
 --------
-The explicit roadmap of nGrinder enables it to be a most effective and efficient performance test tool.
+The explicit road-map of nGrinder enables it to be a most effective and efficient performance test tool.
-Check out our roadmap :
+Check out our road-map :
 * http://www.cubrid.org/wiki_ngrinder/entry/road-map